COMP122/base64.asm/README.md

 ## Encode: Algorithmic Approach

 The base64 program being developed here is composed of the following files:
-   1.  main.asm: defines the "main" routine that performs file I/O and calls the "encode"
+   1.  main.asm: defines the "main" routine that performs file I/O and calls the "encode" subroutine
-   2.  syscall_macros.asm: a set of macros to ease the use of various calls to the OS
+   2.  syscall_macros.asm: a set of macros to ease the use of various OS system calls
    3.  mapping.asm: includes the "encode_lookup" routine that maps a 6-bit value to an 8-bit value
    4.  padding.asm: defines the "padding" routine that handles the special case for base64 encoding
    5.  encode.asm: a template file for you to use to complete the assignment